-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy
+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy practices include sound management structures, employee relations, remuneration of staff and tax compliance.

 What is the policy to assess good governance practices of the investee companies?